 Do you need background music for your videos or media projects?

-It’s easy to think that, because music can be found pretty easily for free on the Internet, we can use it freely as well on any video that we’re making.
+It’s easy to think that, because music can be found pretty easily for free on the Internet, we can use it freely as well on any video that we’re creating.

 Nothing further from reality.

-Let’s see first the pros and cons of using free music and then explain later on how can we download it:
+Let’s see first the pros and cons of using free music and then we will explain how can we download it:

-The free license can change at any given moment by the author to become a paid license.
+- The free license can change at any given moment by the author to become a paid license.

-You will not be able to monetize your video or product that uses the music.
+- You will not be able to monetize your video or product that has the music.

-The world of royalty-free music on the Internet is complex, as there are a wide variety of types of licenses and it is not always clear which we should stick to.
+The world of Royalty-Free music on the Internet is complex, as there are a wide variety of types of licenses and it is not always clear to which we should stick to.

-Not playing by the rules can lead to bad surprises, like your video being removed from Youtube or Facebook because of Content ID , copyright complaints, and even in the worst case scenario a lawsuit, since the ignorance of the law does not exempt from its fulfillment.
+Not playing by the rules can lead to bad surprises, like your video being removed from Youtube or Facebook because of Content ID , receiving copyright complaints and, even in the worst-case scenario, a lawsuit, since the ignorance of the law does not exempt from its fulfillment.